 Concert organist and research scholar Randall Harlow has long dodged conventional expectations.
 As a performer, he has eschewed the competition circuit, choosing instead to explore the outer reaches of the organ repertoire, from avant-garde contemporary and electro-acoustic compositions and forgotten works of the past to chamber music, concertos, and transcriptions.
-Performances have taken him across the US, to Russia, Germany, Greenland, and cathedrals in England.
+Performances have taken him across the US, to Russia, France, Germany, Greenland, and cathedrals in England.
 He can be heard on American Public Media's nationally syndicated radio show Pipedreams.